wishcordx/wishcordai/BARRY-INTEGRATION-COMPLETE.md

 **Meet BarryJingle! 🎄**

-Your friendly WishCord helper is here!
+Your friendly WCordAI helper is here!
 Barry will:
 - Give you a guided tour when you first visit
 - Explain how wishes work
 - Show you how to interact with mods